Updated: Mar 19

 1.Duration: As long as an RPR still shows the current state of the property with evidence of municipal compliance, the Buyer (and Buyer’s lender) can and will rely on that.
 So even if the RPR is 5 or even 10 years old, it would still be acceptable and can be passed along to next Buyer to fulfil the Seller’s obligations under the real estate purchase contract.
 Coverage under a policy of title insurance ends when the insured sells the property.

-2. Certainty: an RPR creates certainty.
+2. Certainty: an RPR may create more certainty.
 At a specific point in time, the parties can ascertain the property met all requirements of the relevant municipality.
-Permits were issued for the structures noted, no encroachments exist (or were properly addressed), set-backs from property lines were maintained, decks were properly constructed, etc. While a policy of title insurance purports to cover some of these issues if discovered by the policy holder, there is no certainty in that regard.
-Like all insurance, coverage and extent of compensation if covered, are unknown until claimed.
+Permits were issued for the structures noted, no encroachments exist (or were properly addressed), set-backs from property lines were maintained, decks were properly constructed, etc. While a policy of title insurance may cover some of these issues if discovered by the policy holder, there is no certainty in that regard.
+Like all insurance, coverage, the extent of compensation if covered, are unknown until claimed.
 A system that consistently and over long periods of time incorporates title insurance in lieu of an RPR will by definition hide greater and greater defects until discovered.
 Some will be covered to be sure.
 Some may not.
 Some may be remedied to the owner’s satisfaction; some cannot be (even if covered).

 Next blog post we will look at some specific real-life examples and see how the competition between the two plays out and where title insurance can be an advantage.
 And we will address some of the contract pitfalls, some alluded to already, that can easily be avoided if you know the issues.